 - Your money is now sitting comfortably in your savings account (congratulations!)

 All those functions happen within the database.
-Database testing is important because if a database critically fails, the system grinds to a halt.
+The database testing process is important because if a database system critically fails, the system grinds to a halt.
 No information can be sent or retrieved or transferred or secured.
 The application may appear to work on the surface (you can navigate windows and prepare to make transactions) but nothing impactful will happen.

 Everything looks fine on the outside, but internally it’s a disaster.